Painatalman/remake-docs/site-src/index.md

 ### Build Something Great

-Join in to learn how to:

-* Build CRUD web apps incredibly quickly
-* Build something people love
+The Remake newsletter is an excellent way to learn recipes and tips for Remake.
+In no time, you'll **build something people will love**, and you'll do it incredibly quickly!

 <div class="spacer--8"></div>